How it Works: Filing Your Wisconsin Divorce Forms

 • If your spouse will cooperate, he or she can sign an “Admission of Service.”
 This is a form your spouse signs acknowledging and accepting the papers.
 It does not mean that he or she agrees with the papers or with the divorce—only that the papers have been received.

-• If your spouse will not cooperate, they will have to be formally served by either a Sheriff’s Deputy or a private process server.
+• If your spouse will not cooperate and sign the divorce papers, they will have to be formally served by either a Sheriff’s Deputy or a private process server.

 Do I have to serve my spouse?